TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-connecting-firsttime.md

 # **Error while connecting to the PostgreSQL Server for the first time**

-Follow these steps to resolve errors when connecting to the PostgreSQL Server for the first time.
+Follow these steps to resolve errors when connecting to the Azure PostgreSQL Server for the first time.

 ## **Recommended Steps**